 Phishing has been the number one attack vector for over five years and it is important that your entire workforce knows the signs of a phishing email.
 Everyone is a target in today’s cyberwar climate.
 Organizations of all sizes experience frequent, extremely sophisticated, phishing attacks and it is unrealistic to expect IT and security teams to fight that battle alone using just technology.
 The reality is, as humans are the ones being targeted, humans must be the primary defense against attackers trying to gain access to information systems.

 Successful phishing attacks give attackers a foothold in corporate networks, access to vital information such as intellectual property, and in some cases money.
-There are numerous ‘definitions’ of phishing, but ultimately it is any type of attack by email that is designed to result in the recipient taking a specific course of action.
+The question is how to train your team to spot a phishing email.
+There are numerous types of phishing, but ultimately it is any type of attack by email that is designed to result in the recipient taking a specific course of action.
 This could be clicking a link that leads to a compromised website, opening a malware-laden attachment, or divulging valuable information such as usernames and passwords.

 Increasingly, phishing emails are carefully researched and contrived to target specific recipients.
 Given the number and intensity of data breaches in recent years there is a wealth of information available to phishers to use when honing their prose, making it even tougher to spot signs of a phishing email and discern fact from fiction.